ComputerVision4DigitalHeritage/sig/README.md

 # work in progress..

 # Computer-Vision-for-Historical-Collections-Working-Group
-Discusison/working group for using computer vision methods with historical collections
+Discussion/working group for using computer vision methods with historical collections.
+Would you like to join us?
+Sign up [here to receive updates about our monthly meetings](https://docs.google.com/spreadsheets/d/1WC--bagRIE9A7OjlMWsoOtTy7089imYNNXejwXrANSY/edit#gid=0).

 ## Projects
 - https://hlamap.org.uk/